fmhy/edit/MISCGuide.md

 * [Do not open the door](http://mexicans.eu/) - Don't you dare...
 * [This Person Does Not Exist](https://www.thispersondoesnotexist.com/) - People That Don't Exist
 * [This City Does Not Exist](https://thiscitydoesnotexist.com/) - Cities That Don't Exist
+* [This Rental Does Not Exist](https://thisrentaldoesnotexist.com/) - Rentals That Don't Exists
 * [This Artwork Does Not Exist](https://thisartworkdoesnotexist.com/) - Art That Doesn't Exist
 * [This Word Does Not Exist](https://www.thisworddoesnotexist.com/) - Words That Don't Exist
 * [These Lyrics Do Not Exist](https://www.theselyricsdonotexist.com/) - Lyrics That Don't Exist